blitzher/P4-lang/LanguageSpecification.md

 - all ingredients included as parameters must be included in the body
   - these are annotated by []
   - these may have an alternative name, following the format [alternative name : actual name]
-- may end with a yield statement
+- may end with a yield statement or an update statement, but not both

 using():